scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 This document describes the SCION Control Plane component.
 It should be read in conjunction with the other components {{I-D.dekater-scion-pki}} and {{I-D.dekater-scion-dataplane}}.

 The SCION architecture was initially developed outside of the IETF by ETH Zurich with significant contributions from Anapaya Systems.
 It is deployed in the Swiss finance sector to provide resilient connectivity between financial institutions.
-The aim of this document is to document the existing protocol specification as deployed, and to introduce new concepts that can potentially be further improved to address particular problems with the current Internet architecture.

-The SCION architecture was initially developed outside of the IETF by ETH Zurich with significant contributions from Anapaya Systems.
-It is deployed in the Swiss finance sector to provide resilient connectivity between financial institutions.
 The aim of this document is to document the existing protocol specification as deployed, to encourage interoperability among implementations, and to introduce new concepts that can potentially be further improved to address particular problems with the current Internet architecture.
 This is not intended for publication as an Internet Standard.

 Note (to be removed before publication): this document, together with the other components {{I-D.dekater-scion-pki}} and {{I-D.dekater-scion-dataplane}}, deprecates {{I-D.dekater-panrg-scion-overview}}.